onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 ...
 In summation, then, process theologians argue that their conception of God’s power does not diminish God, but just the opposite.
 Rather than see God as one who unilaterally coerces other beings, judges and punishes them, and is completely unaffected by the joys and sorrows of others, process theologians see God as the one who persuades the universe to love and peace, is supremely affected by even the tiniest of joys and the smallest of sorrows, and is able to love all beings despite the most heinous acts they may commit.
 God is, as Whitehead says, "the fellow sufferer who understands." https://en.wikipedia.org/wiki/Process_theology

-God creates the World, and the World creates God
+God creates the World, and the World creates/evolves God

+What’s the fucking point if God is immutable

 if god is the universe and we are emergent and have top-down causation - that means he is affected by us and is not immutable, and is not impassible because he is us - he feels through us